Please read text!

 Acacia Baileyana var.
 Purpurea Purple Cootamundra Wattle Seeds

-15+ seeds of this native Acacia.
-Not for ACT.
+Packet of 15+ seeds of this spectacular native Acacia!

 This is the showy purple variety, and it is very fast growing and tough.
 The mauve to silvery gray foliage is stunning and the feathery texture adds much to a landscape.
 Profuse, fragrant yellow blooms in the early part of the season.